gypsydave5/gypsydave5.github.io/posts/application-request-scope.md

 But what is the authenticator authenticating?
 Apparently nothing at all... but it's giving us a nice domain type as a `UserId`.

-Somewhere on the outside however...
+Meanwhile, somewhere on the outside...

 ```kotlin
 class Authenticator(userService: UserService, request: Request) {